Skip to content

 1. On the top menu, select ProjectNew Project.

-2. On the What do you want to start with now? dialog, select Web App or Native App and click Next.
+2. On the What do you want to start with now? dialog, select Web App and click Next.
+For other platforms, please see Native App.

-3. On the Which device size do you want to start building for first? dialog, select Desktop for Web App or Mobile for Native App and click Next.
+3. On the Which device size do you want to start building for first? dialog, select Desktop for Web App and click Next.

 4. Enter your Project Name and click Create.

-You can now see your project name in the upper-left corner of the Iris canvass.
+You can now see your project name in the upper-left corner of the Volt MX Go Iris UI.

-Import a Domino Application using the new Foundry app
+Import a Domino Application using a new Volt MX Go Foundry app

 1. On the top menu, select ProjectImportDomino Application.
 The VoltMX Design Import Wizard opens.